• Skip to primary navigation

 Hungarian Goulash Ingredients

-• Bacon.
-Pork lard is a more traditional ingredient, but bacon works nicely for new world cooks.
-Olive oil is a good substitute as well.
+• Vegetable Oil.
+Pork lard is a more traditional ingredient, but vegetable oil or olive oil is great.
+Bacon also works nicely for new world cooks.

 • Onion.
 Will add a base layer of flavor.

 • Stew Beef.
+Shank is a fantastic cut for this recipe.
 You can also use lamb, pork, or veal.

 • Hungarian Paprika.
 There are several types of Hungarian Paprika, and you can use your favorite to taste, or a combination.
 I enjoy hot and smoked.
 Use sweet paprika for a milder version.

 • Other Seasonings.
 Salt and pepper, to taste.
-Caraway seeds are a popular addition.
+Caraway seeds are a popular addition, which I love.

 • Additional Vegetables.
-Red bell peppers, celery, garlic, tomatoes, potatoes, and carrots.
+Red bell peppers, garlic, tomatoes, potatoes, and carrots.

 • Beef Broth.
 You can also use water, which is more traditional.
 The amount will vary, depending on your preferred thickness of the dish.
 Use less for more of a stew, and more for a soup.